Hilbert's $19^{\text{th}}$ problem revisited

-The idea of building a counterexample is to start with a one-homogeneous function $u$ that is saddle-shaped: $D^2u$ is indefinite.
-Such a function is invariant under the rescalings that preserve the equation (\ref{EL}), and having indefinite Hessian means it solves some elliptic equation.
+To build a counterexample, the idea is to start with a one-homogeneous function $u$ that is saddle-shaped: $D^2u$ is indefinite.
+Such a function is invariant under the rescalings that preserve the equation (\ref{EL}), and having indefinite Hessian means that $u$ solves some elliptic equation.
 An extremely useful way to build such a function is through a correspondence between one-homogeneous functions and certain singular hypersurfaces in $\mathbb{R}^n$.
 A one-homogeneous function $u$ gives rise to a hypersurface $\nabla u(\mathbb{S}^{n-1}) = \nabla u(\mathbb{R}^n \backslash \{0\})$, known as the ``hedgehog" of $u$.
 The unit normal $\nu$ to the hedgehog of $u$ and the gradient of $u$ are related by

 for $x \in \mathbb{S}^{n-1}$, at least where $\nabla u(\mathbb{S}^{n-1})$ is smooth (see the exercises).
 Conversely, any hypersurface with injective Gauss map (understood in a certain generalized sense) is the hedgehog of its support function.
 See e.g. \cite{MM2} for a deeper discussion of hedgehog theory.